 Industry Analysis & Industry Trends

-The Car Body Shops industry has been driving a bumpy road over the past five years.
+Operators in the Car Body Shops industry have been driving on a bumpy road over the past five years.
 The recession has had lingering effects on the industry, with consumers holding off on essential repairs and pulling back on discretionary services like paint jobs.
-While the recovering economy will benefit many automotive industries, car body shops will not fare as well.
-Consumers will prefer to buy new cars rather than have their older cars repaired.
+However, increasing per capita disposable income has allowed consumers to make delayed repairs.
+Over the five years to 2021, the industry is expected to grow in line with a strengthening economy; however, consumers will prefer to buy new cars rather than have their older cars repaired, threatening demand for industry services.
 Furthermore, manufacturers are introducing safety technologies into new cars, which will reduce collisions, something that this industry depends on for work... purchase to read more